facontidavide/CPP_Optimizations_Diary/README.md

 TODO

-- Example: matrix multiplications.
+- Example: 2D/3D transforms the smart way.

-- Double for-loop: elegance or performance?
+- Double for-loop: less elegant, more performance

 ## Fantastic data structures and where to find them.

 TODO